dannf/ubuntu-server-netboot/README.md

 Then your netboot server is ready to go if the corresponding DHCP is set up.

 ## Troubleshooting
+For more details on setting up a PXE environment for x86 systems using a legacy BIOS, see [this discourse post](https://discourse.ubuntu.com/t/netbooting-the-server-installer-on-amd64/16620).

 For more details on setting up a PXE environment for UEFI-based systems, see [this discourse post](https://discourse.ubuntu.com/t/netbooting-the-live-server-installer-via-uefi-pxe-on-arm-aarch64-arm64-and-x86-64-amd64/19240).

 ## Dependencies